Vhysio/VhysioDurhack2019/README.md

-# Vhysio: AI Physio for Visually Impaired
+# Vhysio: AI Physio for the Visually Impaired
-By Alisa Hussain, AJ Sung & Ben Harries
+**By Alisa Hussain, AJ Sung & Ben Harries**

+***1st Place Winners of DurHack 2019***

 * Access the live application at: https://vhysio.herokuapp.com/
-* Our DevPost Submission for Durhack2019: https://devpost.com/software/durhack2019-qiptux
-* View our presentation slides at: http://bit.ly/2rnkMAU
+* View our presentation slides at: http://bit.ly/2OEQrWv
+* Our DevPost Submission for DurHack2019: https://devpost.com/software/durhack2019-qiptux

-Vhysio is a tool which makes physiotherapy more accessible to those visually impaired.
-Talking through exercises and responding to users' postures in real-time.
+### Vhysio is a web app utilising cutting edge Machine Learning library, tensorflow.js to enable accessible physiotherapy for the Visually Impaired, talking through exercises by responding to users' postures in real-time.

 Vhysio makes it easier for users to not only complete but to improve their techniques independently.